By the end of this course, you will be able to:

 - Identify risks and vulnerabilities in using open source software and ways to mitigate those risks

-- Articulate the benefits of using Nexus Lifecycle
+- Articulate the benefits of using Sonatype Lifecycle

-- Describe where the developer fits into the Nexus Lifecycle policy process
+- Describe where the developer fits into the Sonatype Lifecycle policy process

 - Define what is a policy